Raphael40/Manga-API/README.md

 npm install
 ```

-Create a .env file with the following variables:
+Create a .env file with the following variables (include TEST_DB if you wish to run the tests):

 ```
 PORT=<your port>